StevenLOL/gensim-simserver/README.rst

 Changes
 ------------
-This project forked from https://github.com/RaRe-Technologies/gensim-simserver and following changes has been made to make it workable with latest Gensim:
+This project is forked from https://github.com/RaRe-Technologies/gensim-simserver and following changes have been made to make it workable with latest Gensim:

 @line 238 of simserver/simserver.py